pybind/pybind11/docs/faq.rst

 To do its job, pybind11 extensively relies on a programming technique known as *template metaprogramming*, which is a way of performing computation at compile time using type information.
-Template metaprogamming usually instantiates code involving significant numbers of deeply nested types that are either completely removed or reduced to just a few instructions during the compiler's optimization phase.
+Template metaprogramming usually instantiates code involving significant numbers of deeply nested types that are either completely removed or reduced to just a few instructions during the compiler's optimization phase.
 However, due to the nested nature of these types, the resulting symbol